 Practice Placements play a large part in the development of students as Occupational Therapists.
-As part of their studies, students undertake a total of four clinical placements; comprising two per year of the programme, to develop their practice skills and to obtain a minimum of 1000 hours of successfully completed practice experience required by the RCOT (COT, 2014)
+On this programme students undertake a total of four practice placements; two in each year of the programme, to develop their practice skills and to obtain a minimum of 1000 hours of successfully completed practice experience required by the RCOT (COT, 2014)

-Placements allocations are overseen by the Practice Placement Lead working in close conjunction with the Work Based Learning team to ensure students are provided with a broad range of experiences of Occupational Therapy and meet the practice placement requirements of the regulator (the Health & Care Professions Council) and professional body (Royal College of Occupational Therapists).
+Placements allocations are overseen by the Occupational Therapy Practice Placement Lead working in close conjunction with the Work Based Learning Team to ensure students are provided with a broad range of experiences of Occupational Therapy and meet the practice placement requirements of the regulator (the Health & Care Professions Council) and professional body (Royal College of Occupational Therapists).
 The Practice Placement Lead aims to ensure that all students have the opportunity to work with a range of people of all ages;

-In order to achieve this aim students should expect to complete placements in the following settings;
+In order to achieve this aim students should expect to complete placements within a variety of settings, for example:

-Clinical sites and students are normally notified of allocations a minimum of 6 weeks before a placement is due to commence.
+Placement sites and students are normally notified of allocations a minimum of 6 weeks before a placement is due to commence.
 For further guidance about the practical arrangement of placement, see relevant links.